Tokyo 17th district

 Tokyo 17th district is a constituency of the House of Representatives in the Diet of Japan (national legislature).
-It is located in eastern mainland Tokyo and covers northeastern parts of the former city of Tokyo.
-The district consists of Katsushika and parts of Edogawa ward.
+It is located in northeastern parts of the former city of Tokyo and covers the ward of Katsushika.
+Before redistricting in 2022 it also included parts of Edogawa ward.
 As of 2012, 440,965 eligible voters were registered in the district.

 Before the electoral reform of 1994, Katsushika, Edogawa and Adachi had been part of Tokyo 10th district where five Representatives were elected by single non-transferable vote.